-This is the FNJP’s 35th edition Guess that Plant
+This is the FNJP’s 38th edition of Guess that Plant

 (Click on the images for a larger format)

 Turkey Beard, Xerophyllum asphodeloides (L.) Nuttall